biaslab/biaslab-hugo/content/guests/albert.md

     role = "Postdoctoral fellow"

 +++
-Albert Podusenko is a Founder & the CEO of Lazy Dynamics.
+Albert Podusenko is a founder & CEO of [Lazy Dynamics](https://lazydynamics.com/).